 2.A.34 The NhaB Na+:H+ Antiporter (NhaB) Family

 NhaB homologues are of 513 to 528 amino acyl residues in length and possess about 12 transmembrane α-helical spanners (TMSs).
 They exhibit a region with limited sequence similarity to a 46 Kd membrane protein of unknown function from Mycobacterium leprae (spP46838) which is homologous to a member of arsenate resistance pumps of bacteria, archaea and eukaryotes (TC #3.A.4).
-Only Gram-negative bacterial proteins have been functionally characterized.
+Members of the Cation/Proton Antiporter (CPA) superfamily, the Ion Transport (IT) superfamily, and the Na+-translocating Mrp transporter superfamily can catalyze Na+/H+ antiiport (Patiño-Ruiz et al. 2022).
+Transport mechanisms for Na+/H+ exchangers that explain their highly pH-regulated activity profiles have been considered (Patiño-Ruiz et al. 2022).

 The generalized transport reaction catalyzed by NhaB of E. coli is: